stefanprodan/flux-local-dev/README.md

 [Flux](https://fluxcd.io) local dev environment with Docker and Kubernetes KIND.

+## Who is this for?

+- **Flux users** who want to test Flux configs locally, without having to push changes to a Git repository.
+  Config changes are pushed to the local registry `localhost:5050` and synced on the local cluster by Flux automatically from `kind-registry:5000`.
+- **Flux contributors** who want to test their changes to Flux controllers locally, without having to push the container images to an external registry.

 ## Bootstrap

 Install Kubernetes kind, kubectl, FLux CLI and other tools with Homebrew: